Land Resource Management

-Land management is the process of managing the use and development (in both urban and suburban settings) of land resources in a sustainable way.
-Land resources are used for a variety of purposes which interact and may compete with one another; therefore, it is desirable to plan and manage all uses in an integrated manner.
-The County owns over 7,000 acres that are either wetland mitigation sites or other green spaces like parks that need to be maintained for the public.
+Land resource management is the process of managing the use and development (in both suburban and rural settings) of land resources in a sustainable way.
+Land resources are used for a variety of purposes which interact and may compete with one another, so it is desirable to plan and manage all uses in an integrated manner.
+The County owns over 8,000 acres that are either wetland mitigation sites or other green spaces like parks that need to be maintained for the public.

 - Prescribed Fire